 - Make sure that the TXT record is set up on your root domain.
-Note: If you are trying to set up a custom domain name as sub-domain.my-domain.com, the TXT record has to be set up on my-domain.com
+Note: If you're trying to set up a custom domain name as sub-domain.my-domain.com, the TXT record has to be set up on my-domain.com

 Make sure the CNAME record is set up on the sub-domain.
-Note: If you are trying to set up a custom domain as sub-domain.my-domain.com, the CNAME record will need to be set up on my-domain.com
+Note: If you're trying to set up a custom domain as sub-domain.my-domain.com, the CNAME record will need to be set up on my-domain.com

 Hostname not found / Hostname cannot be resolved errors

 This usually indicates the DNS changes have not yet propagated.
 Your DNS settings may take up to 24 hours to take effect.

 Use the command-line DNS querying tools like dig or nslookup to make sure the DNS records are set up properly and have propagated.